Simple answer: if you're not a kit-lens-only shooter, five or six.

 - Sony (E-mount): future roadmap a bit hazy, but now has serious third-party lens support

-- Sony (FE-mount): future roadmap has everything on the list except long telephoto options, but unclear when they’ll all arrive
+- Sony (FE-mount): current lenses and roadmap have everything on the list except long telephoto options

-The net takeaway, at least here in mid 2014, is that m4/3 was the first to a complete set of lens options (and with many multiple choices), and was already there in 2012.
+The net takeaway, at least here in early 2015, is that m4/3 was the first to a complete set of lens options (and with many multiple choices), and was already there in 2012.
 Sony would arguably come close to the basic set I outline for the crop sensor models, but still has some quality issues in a few of the offerings, particularly the wide prime, and doesn’t come close for the full frame sensor cameras.
 Samsung hasn't announced anything new in lenses or their road map recently, so while they have a decent lineup, it looks like they'll remain where they're at for awhile.
-Fujifilm and Nikon are in catch-up mode, and it will take them a fair amount of time to do so.
-It didn't happen in 2013, but both companies have pre-announced lenses that will help them fill more gaps in 2014.
-Canon is the laggard, with only three lenses available and only two known to be in development.
+Fujifilm and Nikon are in catch-up mode, and it will take them a fair amount of time to do so, though Fujifilm is far faster at this than Nikon.
+It didn't happen for either in 2013, but Fujifilm has pre-announced lenses that will help them fill most gaps by the end of 2015.
+Canon is a laggard, with only three lenses available and only two known to be in development.

 Of course lens size and lens quality and other factors come into play when deciding between systems.
 But just based upon availability, m4/3 is the clear leader in terms of serving their users' basic needs, and even manages to serve extended needs well.